fatihdelice/learn-angular/README.md

     }
 }
 ```
-If we want to print a value entered from the input to the console
+If we want to print a value entered from the input to the console:

 ```html
 <!-- component.html -->